zzir/micro-examples/api/README.md

 ### Proxy Mapping

-Starting the API with `--handler=proxy` will reverse proxy requests to backend services within the served API namespace (default: go.micro.api).
+Starting the API with `--handler=http` will reverse proxy requests to backend services within the served API namespace (default: go.micro.api).

 Example